danwalterlink/vault/dnd.brew.mechanics.md

 [mystical] alternate casting cost of differing type

 ### heroic inspiration
-you can only ever have 1 heroic insiration, and gain it by:
+you can only ever have 1 heroic inspiration, and gain it by:
 - at least two dice rolls would have resulted in successes on contested d20 tests with disadvantage or worse, or if additonally one of those hits resulted in a critical hit for rolls made with advantage or better.
 - rare demonstrations of cunning and character, occasionally. you can spend heroic inspiration to: